 \textbf{Contribution~} In this work, we consider the problem of identifying a bilinear system from noisy data to control the underlying system with end-to-end guarantees.
 Specifically, we leverage tools from statistical learning theory to enable robust control of bilinear systems using collected data.
-First, we present novel finite-sample error bounds for identifying bilinear systems from finite and i.\,i.\,d. data.
+First, we present novel finite-sample error bounds for identifying bilinear systems from finite i.\,i.\,d. data.
 Here, we use the control input to solve a set of linear and affine identification problems in order to identify the bilinear system from data.
 We note that the novel finite-sample analysis of affine identification problems might be of independent interest.
-The fact that the corresponding \ac{OLS} solutions do no longer depend on purely random matrices is dealt using properties of symmetric matrices to analyze the random part and the determinist parts of the corresponding matrices separately.
-By combining this with (anti-)concentration inequalities we are able to provide high-probability identification error bounds.
+Since the corresponding \ac{OLS} solutions do no longer depend on purely random matrices we leverage properties of symmetric matrices to analyze the random part and the determinist parts of the corresponding matrices separately.
+Combining this with (anti-)concentration inequalities allows us to provide high-probability identification error bounds.
 We not only present a priori identification error bounds revealing the structural dependencies on key problem parameters, but also data-dependent identification error bounds that prove to be less conservative.
-Compared to~\cite{sattar2022finite}, where finite-sample identification error bounds from trajectory data are provided, the identification error bounds derived in this work are structurally tailored for indirect data-driven control.
-This enables combining the identification error bound with a robust control approach for bilinear systems.
+Compared to~\citet{sattar2022finite}, where finite-sample identification error bounds from trajectory data are provided, the identification error bounds derived in this work are structurally tailored to indirect data-driven control.
+This enables combining the identification error bound with robust control approaches for bilinear systems.
 More precisely, we provide an easy-to-use algorithm to derive an indirect data-driven controller along with closed-loop stability guarantees.
 To the best of our knowledge, this is the first work providing such an end-to-end result for finite data affected by stochastic noise with possibly unbounded support in the case of bilinear systems.
 Further, we show that the proposed results may be applicable beyond bilinear systems through the Koopman operator and note appealing connections to Koopman-based indirect data-driven control of more general classes of nonlinear systems.
 Finally, we showcase the effectiveness of the results in several numerical investigations, where we demonstrate the interplay between the controller design and the derived error bounds.